CCRI-Cyberknights/comms/README.md

   - New Member Welcome (Web Form)
   - New Member Welcome (Email Outreach)
   - Club Fair Follow-up
+- **Centralized Configuration**: All club links managed in one place for easy updates
+- **Automatic Link Replacement**: Templates automatically use current club resources
 - **Custom Templates**: Write your own messages with placeholder support
 - **Bulk Generation**: Create personalized messages for all contacts at once
 - **One Message Per Row**: Full-width display for maximum readability